karoldus/Hydro_app/TELEGRAM_SETUP.md

      -d '{"chat_id": "YOUR_CHAT_ID", "text": "Test message"}'
 ```

+### Check logs:
+The application now uses proper logging.
+Look for messages like:
+- `Telegram notification sent successfully: Water level 15mm`
+- `Failed to send Telegram notification.
+Status code: ...`
+- `Telegram notification timed out after 10 seconds`

+## Performance Optimization

+### For High-Volume Deployments

+If you're sending many measurements:

+1. **Implement rate limiting**: Use the optional `config.py` to add cooldown periods
+2. **Batch notifications**: Modify the code to group multiple alerts
+3. **Use a message queue**: For production deployments, consider using Celery or similar

 ## Security Notes

 - **Never commit** your bot token or chat ID to version control
 - Use environment variables or `.env` files
 - Add `.env` to your `.gitignore` file
 - Keep your bot token secret - anyone with the token can control your bot
+- Consider using webhook mode instead of polling for production deployments